scoconno/scoconno.github.io/metaphysics/parmenides/notes2.md

 title: Responses to Parmenides
 ---

 Parmenides' challenge was felt acutely.
-Scientists, natural philosophers, insisted that the world of change existed.
+Scientists, called natural philosophers back then, insisted that the world of change existed.
 But, they recognized that they needed to describe a world of change that could avoid Parmenides' challenge.
-So, they took care to articulate their own views in a way that allowed them to avoid the implication that 'what is not' is, i.e., they articulated accounts of change and the changing world while avoiding saying and thinking about what is not.
-One interesting feature of these research projects is how radical the positions were that one needed to adopt to avoid Parmenides' challenge; Parmenides' predecessors rescued the world of change in ways that still questioned the veracity of the world of appearance.
+So, they took care to articulate their own views in ways that allowed them to avoid the implication that 'what is not' is, i.e., they articulated accounts of change and the changing world while avoiding saying and thinking about what is not.
+One interesting feature of these research projects is how radical the positions were that scientists adopted to avoid the challenge; Parmenides' predecessors rescued the world of change in ways that still questioned the veracity of the world of appearance.
 This table summarizes the various ways Parmenides' predecessors differed from him.

 |	| Parmenides  | Empedocles  | The Atomists  | Aristotle |